jdlph/Path4GMNS/docs/source/usecases.md

 pg.output_agent_trajectory(network)
 ```

-The original implementation introduced in v0.9.0 (that each agent is assumed to follow the shortest path from origin to destination) has been disabled.
+The original implementation introduced in v0.9.0 (that each agent follows the shortest path from origin to destination) has been disabled.
 If you are still interested in traffic simulation using shortest paths, it can be achieved by setting column_gen_num as 1 and column_update_num as 0 illustrated below.

 ```Python
 import path4gmns as pg